r5tfg/basic-k8s-cluster/README.md

 # Basic-k8s-cluster
 In this repository, I developed a basic k8s cluster, with 4 configuration files., using configMaps, secrets, service and deployments.

-# How to run this kluster
+# How to run this cluster

 You need to have installed on your computer(Windows) [Docker Desktop](https://www.docker.com/products/docker-desktop/).